Central Auditory Processing

-There are usually behavioral indicators that help identify when something in the central auditory processing system isn’t working correctly.
+There are usually behavioural indicators that help identify when something in the central auditory processing system isn’t working correctly.
 However, they can range from mild to severe and present differently depending on the person.
 The following list provides some indicators that may be present in individuals with CAPD.

-- Difficulty following or remembering verbalinstructions
+- Difficulty following or remembering verbal instructions

 - Repeating back words and phrases without comprehension (Echolalia)

 - Difficulty repeating words or numbers in sequence